SIP Setup for PC Users

 Complete the tech setup steps listed below on the machine you will be using for work.
 Please note that we cannot support Windows 7 or 8, the use of tablets, mobile devices, or netbooks (e.g.: Chromebook) for our call center applications, and we do not allow employees to use multiple machines.

-Additionally, you need to be connected to your modem through Ethernet cable, and you’ll need a USB headset with a wire that plugs into your machine.
-No WIFI.
-You will need your mobile device for our multi-factor authentication, so please have both your work machine and mobile device when working through these steps.
+You’ll need a USB headset with a wire that plugs into your machine.
+Additionally, you will need your mobile device for our multi-factor authentication, so please have both your work machine and mobile device when working through these steps.

 Note: This page is for PC users only.
 If you are a MAC user, please click here.